Law Enforcement Officer Position

 Department Information

-The Gig Harbor Police Department serves the citizens of Gig Harbor, and other community members, within the jurisdiction's 6.12 square miles.
-This includes Police Chief, Lieutenant, four Patrol Sergeants, one Detective Sergeant, two Detectives, and 16 Patrol Officers.
+The Gig Harbor Police Department serves the residents of Gig Harbor, and other community members, within the jurisdiction's 6.12 square miles.
+This includes Police Chief, two Lieutenants, four Patrol Sergeants, one Detective Sergeant, two Detectives, and 16 Patrol Officers.
 Additional staff includes two Police Services Specialists and one Property/Evidence Technician.

 The City utilizes three contract jails.
 Dispatch service is provided by South Sound 911.
 Additional opportunities include participation in our Bicycle Unit, Marine Services Unit, and a variety of multi-jurisdictional teams.